Elms of Camden

-The Bed and Breakfast, previously known as Elms Inn or Inns at Blackberry Common, is now Elms of Camden.
-Since the property, and its original owners, have a strong historical influence on Camden it made sense to connect them in some way.
+The Bed and Breakfast, previously known as Elms Inn, The Elms, or Inns at Blackberry Common, is now Elms of Camden.
+Because the property and its original owners had a strong historical influence on Camden it seemed fitting to join them.
 As a result, Elms of Camden was born.
 We hope you like the name as much as we do!

 It Was The Year 1806...